diwashrestha/diwashrestha/content/programstalks/index.md

 lightgallery: true
 ---

-I love to meet fellow developers around the world and geek out about code, and I'd love to join you at your event!
+I love to organize and participate in tech events and I'd love to join you at your event!

 Diwash.Shrestha@outlook.com